 The detailed form work drawings were developed by Great Lakes’ in-house Engineering Department.
-After completion of the substructure, the superstructure will begin in spring of 2018.
-The 10-foot high steel girders will be erected in pairs with the longest spans measuring 180 feet.
-Two 300 ton capacity cranes will hoist the 230 ton paired girders into place.
+The 10-foot high steel girders were erected in pairs with the longest spans measuring 180 feet.
+Two 300 ton capacity cranes hoisted the 230 ton paired girders into place.
 The new deck consists of precast concrete deck panels tied down to the girders.
-New steel walkways and inspection grating platforms will be added to the bridge for use by Norfolk Southern Railway maintenance crews.
-On each side of the bridge, Great Lakes will also build the 2,000-foot approaches consisting of excavation, embankment, drainage, and sub-ballast for the new track alignment across the new bridge.
-Norfolk Southern crews will perform the track work and cut over the existing tracks to the new alignment so that railway traffic will have access across the new bridge.
-Finally, the existing bridge will be demolished by Great Lakes, and the rock causeway will be removed restoring the Grand River to its natural condition by the end of 2018.
+New steel walkways and inspection grating platforms were added to the bridge for use by Norfolk Southern Railway maintenance crews.
+On each side of the bridge, Great Lakes built the 2,000-foot approaches consisting of excavation, embankment, drainage, and sub-ballast for the new track alignment across the new bridge.

 Great Lakes and Norfolk Southern Railway have enjoyed a good working relationship with both companies placing a heavy emphasis on the importance of safety and environmental protection to the river and sensitive surrounding area.

 Click HERE to view a time-lapse video showing construction progress!

 The first train crossed the new Norfolk Southern railroad bridge in Painesville, Ohio on September 30, 2018!